Homotopy Theory of linear coalgebras: Introduction

+In addition, we show in \cref{thm:com_n_est_pas_coadmissible} that the commutative operad is not coadmissible in the category of chain complexes over an algebraically closed field of characteristic zero.
+This is in stark contrast with the algebra case where any operad is admissible in characteristic zero.

-We then transfer the model structure on $\mathcal P$-cogebras to $\mathcal Q$\=/algebras, along the functor $C^\dag$.
-However, as $\mathcal Q$ is locally conilpotent, any $\mathcal Q$\=/cogebra is also locally conilpotent but not every $\mathcal Q$-algebra is complete!
-We give a counter-example of this fact in \cref{sec:contre_exemple}.
-Hence we shall replace the category of $\mathcal Q$-algebras with the category of complete $\mathcal Q$\=/algebras.
+We then transfer the model structure on $\operad$-coalgebras to $\coperad$\=/algebras, along the functor $\cobaradj$.
+However, as $\coperad$ is locally conilpotent, any $\coperad$\=/coalgebra is also locally conilpotent but not every $\coperad$-algebra is complete.
+We give a counter-example of this fact in \sectionref{sec:contre_exemple}.
+Hence we shall replace the category of $\coperad$-algebras with the category of complete $\coperad$\=/algebras.